Tourism in Nepal: Overview

-Shankharacharya Gate in Birgunj, is main entry Point of Nepal from north Bihar, India (also known as the 'Gateway of Nepal).
+Shankharacharya Gate in Birgunj, is main entry Point of Nepal from north Bihar, India (also known as the Gateway of Nepal).

 Mount Everest, the highest mountain peak in the world (8,848.86m above the sea level), is located in Nepal.
 Mountaineering and other types of adventure tourism and ecotourism are important attractions for visitors.
-The World Heritage Site Lumbini, birthplace of Buddha, is located in the south of the West region of Nepal (which despite the name is located in the center of the country) and there are other important religious pilgrimage sites throughout the country.
+The World Heritage Site Lumbini, the birthplace of Buddha, and other important religious pilgrimage sites are located throughout the country.
 The tourist industry is seen as a way to alleviate poverty and achieve greater social equity in the country.
 Tourism brings $471 million a year to Nepal.

 According to statistics of 2025, there was a growth rate of 2.1%.
 According to statistics from Nepal Tourism Board (NTB), a total of 1,197,191 foreign tourists entered the country in 2019 as compared to 1,173,072 in 2018.
 The government of Nepal declared 2011 to be Nepal Tourism Year, and hoped to attract one million foreign tourists to the country during that year.
 The government of Nepal has also declared Lumbini Tourism Year 2012 to promote Lumbini.
 The government of Nepal has also recently declared Visit Nepal 2020 with the aim of bringing in two million tourists by 2020.

 Most of tourists visit for short stays.
 In 2022, 64.7% of the tourists came to Nepal for holiday vacations,10.03% came for adventure, such as trekking and mountaineering, 12.87% came for religious visits, and 12.39% for other reasons.
 Tourists who come from the USA, UK, France, Spain, India, and Germany have a main target of activity: mountain climbing.
 Mt.
 Everest, Mt.
 Ama Dablam, and Mt.
 Manaslu are the most popular mountains.

 The tourism industry of Nepal was affected after the destructive earthquake in 2015, by the series of earthquakes in 2015.
 In 2020, the tourism sector in Nepal collapsed due to the COVID-19 pandemic.

 In 2022, tourism income increased by 190% from 2021.
 The gross foreign exchange earnings were Nrs 46,756,824 thousand (Around 326,282 thousand US$).